IFFO RS CoC V2.0

 Development of the IFFO RS Chain of Custody Standard V2.0

-The proposed Terms of Reference (ToR) for the development of the new version of the IFFO RS Chain of Custody standard V2.0 opened for a 30 Public Consultation on 18th September 2018, closing for comment on 18th October 2018.
+The proposed Terms of Reference (ToR) for the development of the new version of the IFFO RS Chain of Custody standard V2.0 opened for a 30 Public Consultation on 18th September 2018, and closed for comment on 18th October 2018.
+To download the complete ToR, simply visit the downloads section on this page.

 The proposed principal objectives for Version 2.0 are as follows: